Denver Medical Product Liability Attorneys

 - Hospital or clinic: As part of the chain of distribution, the hospital or clinic where you received the product can be held responsible.

 - Retail supplier: If you received the product from a pharmacy or other retail supplier rather than from your doctor directly, the retailer may be liable for selling you the defective product.

-If you’d like to discuss your situation, give the office of Leventhal & Puga, P.C., a call at (303) 759-9945.
+If you’d like to discuss your situation, give the office of Leventhal Puga Braley P.C. a call at (303) 759-9945 or toll-free (877) 433-3906.
 There is no charge for an initial consultation with our legal team.
 If we take your case, you pay absolutely no fees unless we receive compensation for you through a settlement or jury verdict.